-- Click the browse tab near the top of the screen and then select the edit button: This takes you into "edit" mode. - Click on the My Favourites heading. - Click "Add" to add a section at this level: 4. - Enter a name, and optionally add a description and any "use for" terms. - Click the "update" button to insert the heading under My Favourites. - The classification tree will reload, and your section will appear within the My Favourites heading.
+- Click the browse tab near the top of the screen and then select the edit button: .
+This takes you into "edit" mode. - Click on the My Favourites heading. - Enter a name, and optionally add a description and any "use for" terms. - Click the "update" button to insert the heading under My Favourites. - The classification tree will reload, and your section will appear within the My Favourites heading.